-A local hidden treasure, Brockley Estate is a small boutique hotel on the banks of the Prosser River, nestled on one of the old farming properties just out of town.
+A local hidden treasure, Brockley Estate is a small boutique hotel on the banks of the Prosser River at Buckland, nestled on one of the old farming properties just out of town.
 The Spanish chef who owns and runs the business with her husband uses local Tasmanian produce to create her magic.
 Brockley Estate is not officially open to the public for dining and they are extremely busy over the summer, however, it might be worth giving them a call to see if they can sneak you in around the table one evening – you never know your luck in a small town.
-Call Julian or Chaxi on (03) 6251 3123 and mention that you are staying at Twamley Farm.
+Call (03) 6251 3123 and mention that you are staying at Twamley Farm.

-This cafe has absolutely delicious wood fired pizza – possibly the best on the East Coast.
-They use local ingredients and we can highly recommend the Spring Bay Seafood or Wallaby Salami pizza, though they are all very tasty gourmet pizzas.
+Wood fired pizzas at Orford using local ingredients.
 Make sure you check their opening hours before heading out that way though.
 You can book a table by calling them on (03) 6257 1033.

-Right next door to Scorchers, The Gateway has outdoor seating so you can sit on the edge of the East Coast’s picturesque Prosser River and enjoy good coffee and an extensive menu of savoury and sweet treats.
+Right next door to Scorchers, The Gateway has outdoor seating so you can sit on the edge of Orford’s picturesque Prosser River and enjoy good coffee and an extensive menu of savoury and sweet treats.

 They’re open for breakfast and lunch daily from 7.30am-4pm, and even later in summer.
 You can call them on (03) 6257 1539.